 "I'm running a non-Windows operating system at home.
 Can I access Remote Access from my system?"

 Yes.
-There are a number of non-Windows ICA client downloads available on the Citrix Website at www.citrix.com.
+There are a number of non-Windows Receiver downloads available on the Citrix Website at www.citrix.com.
 There is limited support for non Windows Clients.
-Fifth Third Bank is only supporting Windows XP, Windows Vista and MAC OSX operating systems.
-You may have to contact Citrix directly for support on your non Windows or non MAC operating system.
+Fifth Third Bank is only supporting Windows 7 , 8, 10, ChromeBook, MAC OSX, iOS and Android operating systems.

 "What applications are available on Remote Access/Citrix?"

 Basically the Citrix servers after modeled after a standard PC.
 If you have ever received a brand new Fifth Third PC you know all your software initially does not come installed.
 Some users do not require any additional applications installed.

 - Citrix Reciever